savau/nixos-config/README.md

 ## NixOS Installation Guide
-Full guide to install NixOS with UEFI and LVM on LUKS
+Full guide to install NixOS with UEFI and full disk encryption using LVM on LUKS

-### 1. Create Bootable USB Stick
+### 1. Creating a Bootable USB Stick

 1. Download NixOS Minimal ISO image from https://nixos.org/download.html